guntaka/guntaka.github.io/_posts/2016-04-03-pmp-key-points.md

 ---
 What is a Project?
 	A temporary endevor
-	Has definit start and end date
+	Has definite start and end date
 	Outcome is unique
 What is Project Management?
 	Application of